stevenmatthewt/semantics/README.md

 - `--major=<pattern>`: use a custom regex pattern to recognize commits that should trigger a major version bump.
 - `--minor=<pattern>`: use a custom regex pattern to recognize commits that should trigger a minor version bump.
 - `--patch=<pattern>`: use a custom regex pattern to recognize commits that should trigger a patch version bump.
+- `--output-tag`: suppress all output except for what the new version will be.
+- `--dry-run`: skip the step of actually pushing the new tag to GitHub.

 ## FAQ